adammontville/draft-mandl-sacm-tool-capability-language/draft-mandl-sacm-tool-capability-language.md

 # Introduction

 For the defenders supporting and protecting networks, the deluge of data, alerts, best practices, notices and regulations can overwhelm even the hardiest of us.
-Fortunately for the defenders the tools they use have evolved in maturity, functionality and interoperability, however, understanding the specific  capability of the tools and how they help you achieve certain regulations or best practices still presents a challenge.
-Does your vulnerability management platform, also count as your organization’s asset inventory?
-Does your Active Asset Inventory tool also help you create your list of active ports and services?
-Does your implementation of opensource tools meet the same functional capabilities of an enterprise grade tool?
-What additional value does [insert new marketing buzzword] provide to protecting your organization?
+Fortunately for the defenders the tools they use have evolved in maturity, functionality and interoperability.
+However, understanding the specific  capability of the tools and how they help you achieve certain regulations or best practices still presents a challenge.
+Does a vulnerability management platform also count as or contribute to an organization’s asset inventory?
+Does an Active Asset Inventory tool also help the enterprise create its list of active ports and services?
+Does an organization's implementation of open source tools meet the same functional capabilities of a commercial tool (and vice versa)?
+What additional value does [insert new marketing buzzword] provide to protecting the organization?

-One way that we can attempt to address these types of questions is through the development of a standardized language to describe cybersecurity tooling capability.
-We have standardized languages for describing software vulnerability (CWE, CVE), standardized languages to describe platforms and software (CPE) and also some growing standardization for understanding attacker methodology and campaigns (STIX, ATT&CK).
-While the task may seem insurmountable: there are so many tools that address problems in unique different way.
-However, if the focus is not on HOW the tool functions, but on WHAT the tools does, the scope starts to narrow down drastically.
+One way to address these types of questions is through the development of a standardized language to describe security tooling capability.
+We have standardized languages for describing software weakness and vulnerability (CWE, CVE), standardized languages to describe platforms and software (CPE, SWID) and also some growing standardization for understanding attacker methodology and campaigns ({{RFC7090}}, {{STIX}}, {{ATTACK}}).
+While the task of standardizing a language of tooling capabilities may seem insurmountable, we believe we can attach the problem by focusing on what the tools do rather than how they do it.
 With this approach we could start to whittle down the large corpus of tooling descriptions and distill them into a more manageable classes of capabilities.

 By having a standardized approach to describing capabilities we could theoretically make direct connections between security tooling, security requirements and risks.